 To trap the microwave “light”, we use a wide range of superconducting cavities, ranging from coplanar waveguides and 3D microwave cavities to superconducting resonant devices based on the Josephson effect, such as transmon qubits and SQUID LC resonators.

-Here, we explore new ideas and implementations of quantum circuit using Josephson junctions, with the ultimate goal of finding wasy to combine cQED tools with mechanical resonators.
-Some examples include our work on “Quantum RF” in which we engineer circuits that can interface GHz supeconducting qubits to MHz radiofrequency resonators, and what we have called “Photon Pressure” in which we engineer a new type of parametric coupling between superconducting circuits inspiired by optomechanics.
+Here, we explore new ideas and implementations of quantum circuit using Josephson junctions, with the ultimate goal of finding ways to combine cQED tools with mechanical resonators.
+Some examples include our work on “Quantum RF” in which we engineer circuits that can interface GHz supeconducting qubits to MHz radiofrequency resonators, and what we have called “Photon Pressure” in which we engineer a new type of parametric coupling between superconducting circuits inspired by optomechanics.